Moh-alshaibi/bmi-calculator-1.0/README.md

-A bmi calculator created with the help of ChatGPT.
+A bmi calculator created with HTML, CSS and Javascript

-"Test Project"